bw0rth/pync/docs/source/client-server.rst

 ===================
 Client/Server Model
 ===================
+The basic idea of **pync** is to create a connection to a client or server then, once connected, redirect any data from stdin to the connection while, at the same time, redirecting any data from the connection to stdout:

+.. code-block text

+   stdin  --data--> **pync** --data--> connection stdout <--data-- **pync** <--data-- connection

 To illustrate a basic client/server model, we can connect two **pync** instances together and send messages back and